Episode# 9 ; Maui Shark Attack Survivor and the Sacred Work of Coming Home to Yourself

 🎙️ with Kaiulani Cole

-In 2023, writer, teacher, surfer, and mother Kaiulani Cole was attacked by a shark in her home waters off Maui.
-But this is not just a story of survival.
-It’s a story of healing, intuition, and returning to the sacred work of becoming yourself again.
+In 2023, writer, mother, teacher, and surfer Kaiulani Cole was attacked by a shark while surfing near her home in Maui.
+But this is not just a story about survival — it’s about what comes after.

 In this episode, you’ll hear: